 Finally, some health insurance policies may not cover alternative or holistic therapies and medicines, so you should speak to your insurance company to get a better idea of your policy’s limits.
 Some recommended questions to ask include:

 If you or a loved one is battling with an addiction to alcohol or drugs, California Highlands Addiction Treatment can help you get on the path to a substance-free future and a brighter tomorrow.

 We know that addiction recovery is more than just quitting a substance; it’s gaining an understanding of the negative behaviors and thoughts that led to your substance use problems and being able to change them and replace them with positive ones.

-At California Highlands Addiction Treatment, we use a combination of effective treatment modalities, from cognitive-behavioral therapy and motivational interviewing to yoga and mindfulness therapy.
+At California Highlands Addiction Treatment, we use a combination of effective treatment modalities, including cognitive-behavioral therapy and motivational interviewing.

 Our admissions specialists are available 24 hours a day, seven days a week to provide you with a free and confidential consultation to help find the treatment program that best fits your needs or those of your loved one.
 They can also help verify your insurance and answer any questions or concerns that you might have.

 Fletcher, Anne M., M.S., R.D.
 (2013, April 2).
 Holistic Rehab Therapies: Do They Work for Addiction? from https://www.psychologytoday.com/us/blog/inside-rehab/201304/holistic-rehab-therapies-do-they-work-addiction

 Mayo Clinic.
 (2018, June 07).
 Integrative Medicine: Alternative Becomes Mainstream. from https://www.mayoclinic.org/healthy-lifestyle/consumer-health/in-depth/alternative-medicine/art-20045267